vladi7/vladi7/README.md

 🔀 Data Engineer: 1 year

-📜 Microsoft Certified: Azure Developer Associate & Azure Administrator Associate
+📜 Microsoft Certified: Azure Developer Associate(AZ-204) & Azure Administrator Associate(AZ-104)

 <!--
 **vladi7/vladi7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.